-Overall Oct 1 thru Dec 31, 2017 To Date

-Total Projected Budget from All Sources N/A \$2,032,200.00

-Total Budget \$0.00 \$2,032,200.00

-Total Obligated \$0.00 \$0.00

-Total Funds Drawdown \$0.00 \$0.00

-Program Funds Drawdown \$0.00 \$0.00

-Program Income Drawdown \$0.00 \$0.00

-Program Income Received \$0.00 \$0.00

-Total Funds Expended \$0.00 \$0.00

-Richland County \$0.00 \$0.00

-Most Impacted and Distressed Expended \$0.00 \$0.00

-Match Contributed \$0.00 \$0.00
+Overall Apr 1 thru Jun 30, 2018 To Date Total Projected Budget from All Sources N/A \$2,032,200.00 Total Budget \$0.00 \$2,032,200.00 Total Obligated \$0.00 \$0.00 Total Funds Drawdown \$0.00 \$0.00 \$0.00 \$0.00 Program Funds Drawdown Program Income Drawdown \$0.00 \$0.00 Program Income Received \$0.00 \$0.00 Total Funds Expended \$0.00 \$0.00 Richland County \$0.00 \$0.00 \$0.00 \$0.00 Most Impacted and Distressed Expended Match Contributed \$0.00 \$0.00

-The Single Family Homeowner Rehabilitation Program (SFHRP) will provide housing assistance to homeownerswho were impacted by the severe storms and flooding that occurred in October 2015.
-This program will focuson repair or rehabilitation of single family housing units in the disaster-impacted areas to applicableconstruction codes and standards.
-This program may also include replacing an existing substandardmanufactured housing unit (MHU) with a new or standard MHU.
-Modular homes are also eligible structuretypes.
+The Single Family Homeowner Rehabilitation Program (SFHRP) will provide housing assistance to homeowners who were impacted by the severe storms and flooding that occurred in October 2015.
+This program will focus on repair or rehabilitation of single family housing units in the disaster-impacted areas to applicable construction codes and standards.
+This program may also include replacing an existing substandard manufactured housing unit (MHU) with a new or standard MHU.
 Rehabilitation may be offered to applicants based on the extent of damage to the home.
-Replacementof MHUs and modular housing will be limited to situations where local zoning/building permits or federal requirements such as environmental regulations will allow replacement of the original, storm-damaged home.
+Replacementof MHUs will be limited to situations where local zoning/building permits or federal requirements such as environmental regulations will allow replacement of the original, storm-damaged home.
 Understanding that it may be necessary for applicants to remove themselves and their belongings from their homes during the period of repair,Richland County Department of Community Development (RCCD) will consider relocation assistance on a case-by-case basis.